GWU-DBMS-For-Analytics/Garcia_Ngau_Zomato_SQL/README.md

 ## Objective:

-The goal of this project is to restructure a flattened dataset, and load into a SQL database.
-We also demonstrated some analysis to demonstrate the convenience to have this dataset stored in a database.
-Additionally, to provide an efficient and easier way for end-users to search for specific information.
+The goal of this project is to restructure a flattened dataset, and load into a SQL database, demonstrate the convenience to have this dataset stored in a database, and provide an efficient and easier way for end-users to search for specific information.

 ## Approach
 We worked with Zomato dataset that is stored in Kaggle commnunity. https://www.kaggle.com/shrutimehta/zomato-restaurants-data